wp-plugins/email-form-under-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The ONLY Plugin Brings Per Post Email form and send email through mandrill or simple mail function set through WP admin.
+The Only Plugin Brings Per Post Email form and send email through mandrill or simple mail function set through WP admin.
+This plugin can be used for various purpose i-e for reviews,for contact with post owner,for inquiry about something.
+It will send the post link with email to indentify from which post user contact.

 == Description ==